lsst/ap_pipe/doc/lsst.ap.pipe/apdb.rst

 .. |make_apdb| replace:: :doc:`make_apdb.py <scripts/make_apdb.py>`

-.. |ap_pipe| replace:: :command:`ap_pipe.py`

 .. |pipetask| replace:: :command:`pipetask`

-In its default configuration, the Alert Production Pipeline, as represented by :lsst-task:`lsst.ap.pipe.ApPipeTask` (Gen 2) or :file:`pipelines/ApPipe.yaml` (Gen 3), relies on a database to save and load DIASources and DIAObjects.
+In its default configuration, the Alert Production Pipeline, as represented by :file:`pipelines/ApPipe.yaml`, relies on a database to save and load DIASources and DIAObjects.
 When running as part of the operational system, this database will be provided externally.
 However, during testing and development, developers can run |make_apdb| to set up their own database.
 This page provides an overview of how to use |make_apdb|.